1010101/Foundations/Readme.md

 Originally written by Sparkle.
 Link to the original mod thread: https://forum.kerbalspaceprogram.com/index.php?/topic/51430-plugin-022-wip-foundations-update-alpha-release-02/&tab=comments#comment-739075

-The plugin allows to establish a connection between parts and the ground.
-Prevents ground constructions to float away :)
+An addon for Kerbal Space Program which allows establishing a connection between parts and the ground.
+Prevents ground constructions from float/sliding away :)